-Desmoid tumors (DTs), also referred to as aggressive fibromatosis or desmoid-type fibromatosis, are rare and often debilitating and disfiguring soft-tissue tumors characterized by a growth pattern that can aggressively invade surrounding healthy tissues, including joints, muscles, blood vessels, nerves and internal organs.
-While they can arise in any part of the body, the most common sites are the upper extremities (arm, forearm, and hand), lower extremities (girdle, thigh, leg, and foot), abdominal wall, thoracic areas, and head and neck.
-The severity of desmoid tumors and associated symptoms varies based on their size, location, and the aggressiveness of the growth pattern.
-Desmoid tumors can cause significant morbidities, including severe pain, disfigurement, internal bleeding, and debilitating loss of range of motion, and, in rare cases, desmoid tumors can be fatal.1
+Desmoid tumors, also called aggressive fibromatosis or desmoid-type fibromatosis, are rare and often debilitating and disfiguring soft-tissue tumors.
+They are characterized by a growth pattern that can invade surrounding healthy tissues, including joints, muscle and viscera.
+While they can arise in any part of the body, the most common sites are the upper extremities (arm, forearm, and hand), lower extremities (hip, thigh, leg, and foot), abdominal wall, thoracic areas, and the head and neck.

 The severity of a desmoid tumor can vary based on the location of the tumor and the aggressiveness of its growth pattern.
 Desmoid tumors can cause significant morbidities, including severe pain, internal bleeding, incapacitating loss of range of motion, and, in rare cases, death.1

 While desmoid tumors can occur in people between 15 and 60 years of age, they are most commonly diagnosed in young adults between 30-40 years of age.
 Women are also 2 to 3 times more likely to develop them than men.1,2 It is estimated that there are 1,000 to 1,500 new cases diagnosed each year in the United States.3,4